robincornett/scriptless-social-sharing/readme.txt

 == Upgrade Notice ==

-3.2.2 - The minimum WordPress version for Scriptless is now 5.2 due to changes in block editor support.
+3.2.3 - The label and icon for the network formerly known as Twitter has been updated.

 == Changelog ==

+= 3.2.3 =
+* updated: Twitter is now X

 = 3.2.2 =
 * updated: script dependencies for the Scriptless block